mgrman/BlazorWith3d/README.md

 ### Prio 0 (what to do next)

+- add support for negotiation of serialization modes
+    - so unity can do DEBUG build with JSON only serializaion

+- add ThreeJS as Babylon is too highlevel sometimes

+- consider memorypack fork with Typescript struct support

 - Implement all API messages (instead of rectangular shape, add GLB loading)
     - remove rectangular shape
     - implement GLB
-    - add raycast scene API
-    - consider pointer move and click to drag to be initiated via HTML (ie not in engine)
-        - so all input handling is outside the 3D part (reduce complexity of the 3d part)
-        - so in the end the 3d part just renders things where the bussiness logic tells it to
+    - implement colliders support

+- Unify visuals of all 4 renderers
   - add camera transform setting (and getting, as to have a request to set but I can get the real one)
   - unify different coordinate systems
   - add setting of background color
   - even background plane should be just a mesh to load
-    - Unify visuals of all 4 renderers and all mouse input is done via blazor
   - ie limit the 3d renderer to only the parts really necessary to be done in 3d (e.g. no mouse input, yes raycasting, yes rendering)

 - do Isometric or fake-3d in CSS only for HTML version
     - https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/perspective